timweilert/DK94_Color/README.md

 		ret z
 		predef_jump _RunPaletteCommand

-Load register A with the value from the wOnSGB work RAM address (similar to our hGBC address flag perhaps?).
+Load register A with the value from the wOnSGB work RAM address.
+As we will see, this value will be $1 because of the reworking of the LoadSGB function to set the flag high, but not do a bunch of other SGB-related VRAM stuff.

 AND A with itself.
-At this point if shinpokered is on a SGB, then A should have value 1, so anding with itself gives us 1.
+At this point if shinpokered is on a SGB or GBC, then A should have value 1, so anding with itself gives us 1.
 If it's not then it'll result in 0.
 If the result of 'AND A' is zero, then return to where this case called, otherwise do predef_jump _RunPaletteCommand.

 predef_jump is just a macro that wraps jumping to a specific spot in plain English rather than by address.
 In asm_macros.asm